David A. Prior: 1987-1999: Action and horror film director

-Around this time Prior met by veteran producer, and director David Winters and with him the founded Action International Pictures also known as AIP.
+Around this time Prior met with veteran producer and director David Winters, and with him he founded Action International Pictures also known as AIP.
 In 1987, Prior's directorial efforts that AIP released were the horror film Killer Workout, the action films Deadly Prey, and Mankillers.
 The made for VHS film gained a second audience two decades later as cult film that found its way on the internet.

 In 1988, he directed Operation Warzone, an American Vietnam War film, Night Wars and Death Chase.

 In 1989, he directed Rapid Fire, Future Force a science-fiction film starring David Carradine, and Hell on the Battleground.

 In 1990, he is credited as the director of following films White Fury, Invasion Force, The Lost Platoon, Lock 'n' Load, Invasion Force, Future Zone,(Future Force's sequel) and The Final Sanction.
 That year, he was credited with the screenplays for Born Killer and Deadly Dancer.

 In 1991, he produced Dark Rider and The Last Ride.
 That year, he wrote and directed Raw Nerve.

 In 1992, he wrote and directed the film Center of the Web, starring Robert Davi, Tony Curtis, Charlene Tilton, and Charles Napier.
 He also produced Armed for Action and Blood on the Badge, both starring Joe Estevez.

 In 1993, AIP was rebranded West Side Studios, to signal that the company would work with bigger budgets and become more mainstream.
 With the advancements of the company, Prior directed two films.
 One of them is Double Threat, with Sally Kirkland and Andrew Stevens.
 The other horror-thriller film Night Trap (which won a Gold Award at the WorldFest Houston for best Fantasy/Horror), starring Robert Davi.

 In 1994, he directed the thriller Raw Justice (which won a Bronze Award at the WorldFest Charleston for best Theatrical Feature Film – Dramatic), starring Pamela Anderson, David Keith, and Robert Hays.

 In 1995, he directed Felony and Mutant Species.
 Also that year he wrote Codename: Silencer.

 In 1997, he produced The P.A.C.K..

 In 1999, he directed Hostile Environment with Brigitte Nielsen, Matthias Hues, and Darren Shahlavi.